On this page

 Redirect summary

-- Handles most client deployment requirements
+- Handles most client deployment requirements.

-Use the redirect deployment model when
+When to use the redirect deployment model

-- you want Okta to control the authentication flows through policy configuration.
+- You want Okta to control the authentication flows through policy configuration.

-- you want Okta to control upgrades to take advantage of new functionality.
+- You want Okta to control upgrades to take advantage of new functionality.

 Embedded authentication